 Nicole Brown, UCL Institute of Education

 Helen Kara has been an independent researcher since 1999 and specialises in research methods and ethics.
 She is the author of Research and Evaluation for Busy Students and Practitioners: A Time-Saving Guide (Policy Press, 2nd ed.
 2017) and Research Ethics in the Real World: Euro-Western and Indigenous Perspectives (Policy Press, 2018).
-Helen is an Honorary Senior Research Fellow at the University of Manchester, and a Fellow of the Academy of Social Sciences.
+Helen is Honorary Senior Research Fellow at the University of Manchester, and Fellow of the Academy of Social Sciences.

 Introducing Creative Research